kokke/tiny-ECDH-c/README.md

 This is a small and portable implementation of the [Elliptic-Curve Diffie-Hellman key agreement algorithm](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) written in C.

-It is especially usable for generating ephemeral session keys and encrypting communications symmetrically after agreement.
+Description from Wikipedia:

+> Elliptic-curve Diffie–Hellman (ECDH) is an anonymous key agreement protocol that allows two parties, each having an elliptic-curve public–private key pair, to establish a shared secret over an insecure channel.
+This shared secret may be directly used as a key, or to derive another key.
+The key, or the derived key, can then be used to encrypt subsequent communications using a symmetric-key cipher.
+It is a variant of the Diffie–Hellman protocol using elliptic-curve cryptography.
+`

 You can choose between 10 standard NIST curves of different sizes.
-5 "pseudo-random" curves and 5 Koblitz curves providing from ~80 to ~256 bits symmetrically equivalent security.
+5 pseudo-random curves and 5 Koblitz curves providing from 80 to 256 bits symmetrically equivalent security.
 See [ecdh.h](https://github.com/kokke/tiny-ECDH-c/blob/master/ecdh.h) for clarification.

 The API is very simple and looks like this (I am using C99 `<stdint.h>`-style annotated types):